 What is esophageal spasm?

-- Nutcracker esophagus.
-This type of spasm squeezes the esophagus in a coordinated way, the same way food is moved down the esophagus normally.
-But the squeezing is very strong.
+Sometimes the squeezing moves down the esophagus in a coordinated way, but it is very strong.
+This can be called nutcracker esophagus.
 These contractions move food through the esophagus but can cause severe pain.

 What causes esophageal spasm?

 The cause of esophageal spasm is unknown.
 Many doctors believe it results from a disruption of the nerve activity that coordinates the swallowing action of the esophagus.
 In some people, very hot or very cold foods may trigger an episode.

 Most people with this condition have chest pain that may spread outward to the arms, back, neck, or jaw.
 This pain can feel similar to a heart attack.
 If you have chest pain, you should be evaluated by a doctor as soon as possible to rule out or treat cardiac disease.